 Free delivery of a regular Revolut card (€5.99 value), or

 10% additional discount on a Premium subscription (€8.20 value).

 Chase Sapphire Reserve

 I almost exclusively use this card for my travel and dining (including drinks) purchases.
 It gives me a range of benefits, including 4.5% cash back towards travel, free access to a thousand airport lounges around the world, travel and rental car insurance, and much more.
 Taking into account the $300 travel credit, the effective cost of the card is only $150 per year.
 All this, plus the fact that there is no foreign transaction or FX fee, makes this card the best credit card for any frequent traveler that qualify (US residents with SSN only).

 Barclaycard Arrival Plus

-I use this card for everything other than the categories where the Chase Sapphire Reserve card gives 4.5% cash back, since this card give 2.1% back on all purchases.
+I use this card for everything other than the categories where the Chase Sapphire Reserve card gives 4.5% cash back since this card gives 2.1% back on all purchases.
 That is the most of any card that comes with no foreign transaction fees.
 The yearly fee is also reasonable ($89).
-Again, this card is only for US residents with a SSN.
+Again, this card is only for US residents with an SSN.